Mark1626/road-to-lhse/trino-and-iceberg/trino-recutil/README.md

 2. Support remote files
 3. Fix and use the ANTLR maven plugin
 4. Maybe make a custom cursor instead of an inmemory cursor
+5. When a field is repeated it should represented as a 1-Many relationship